simpla-fusion/SimPla/docs/DesignDocument.md

 * Idea(2) SimPla is a unified framework.

 “Unified” means all different physical models are implemented by this framework and tight coupled to each other under this framework.
-“Tight coupled” means physical models share data and data structure as much as possible, which is to reduce the overhead of data/data structure conversion and communication between models.
+“Tight coupled” means physical models share m_data and m_data structure as much as possible, which is to reduce the overhead of m_data/m_data structure conversion and communication between models.
 SimPla is designed to couple and reuse physical models and numerical algorithms, but not to couple legacy codes.
 All physical models and some numerical algorithm need be recoded using this framework, before they are integrated into the simulation system.
 This decision bases on two reasons,